ubccr/xdmod-python/docs/developing.md

 1. Make a new branch of `xdmod-data` and:
     1. Make sure the version number is updated in `xdmod_data/__version__.py`.
     1. In `README.md`:
+        1. Update the version number in the main heading.
         1. Under the main heading,
             1. In the sentence that begins, `This documentation is for ...`, replace `the **main development branch**` with the version